 I have been struggling with everything going on.
 When you suffer from anxiety it’s hard to be in situations where you have no control and watch as people do not follow rules and recommendations.
-But My husband is thankfully here to remind me to focus on what we have and how lucky we are.
+Count Your Blessings.
+My husband is thankfully here to remind me to focus on what we have and how lucky we are.

 We stayed at Atlantis in Bahamas for free Twice in 2019.
 Combing the 4 free nights earned through Ceasers status match with southwest companion pass meant we could travel for 5 days for around $1,000 total not including the animal experiences we splurged on.
 I call my husband the upgrader because he’s the one that always gets frugal me to spurge.
 I am so glad we did.